-If you like in a dry desert climate, it can be challenging to come up with desert landscaping ideas.
+If you live in a dry desert climate, it can be challenging to design a desert landscape.
 After all, many plants simply won’t survive this climate, and you can end up with burned plants.
 Along with the drought and the heat, the soil composition can be sand-heavy and gritty.
 This further complicates your plant choices and landscaping ideas.
 However, our desert landscaping ideas will help you turn your yard into a beautiful oasis, no matter how hot or dry it gets.